 Imagine if you tell your car insurance company you only have 10,000 miles on it when you have 17,000 miles.
 Although it seems like a small white lie, it can technically be considered insurance fraud; and this type of insurance fraud will only save you a minute amount of money.

 Yes, you may benefit from a low mileage discount, but it’s not worth the cost of losing your coverage.

 The insurance company will most likely not come to your house to verify your car’s mileage.
-However, if you have any type of an accident or any insurance claim, your mileage will be reviewed by the insurance adjuster and the repair shop.
+However, if you have any accident or any insurance claim, your mileage will be reviewed by the insurance adjuster and the repair shop.